rosshemsley/SublimeClangFormat/README.md

 - Maybe you'll like my other plugin, [iOpener](https://github.com/rosshemsley/iOpener).
 It lets you open files by path, with completion, history, and other goodies.

+- Otherwise, why not pop on over and star this repo on GitHub?

 Credits
 -------
 Thanks to the LLVM project for doing the hard work, including writing clang